 In a Workmen’s Compensation policy, what is the difference between fatal and non-fatal accidents?

-A workmen’s compensation policy is mandatorily prescribed by law for all organisations which employ workmen for their business operations to have a workmen’s compensation policy.
+Having a workmen’s compensation policy is mandatorily prescribed by law for all organisations which employ workmen for their business operations to have a workmen’s compensation policy.
 It is an employer’s legal responsibility to protect their workmen against physical or physiological injuries or death suffered during the course of employment.
 In case the employee faces death, disablement or injury due to the nature of his/her work, the employer has to bear medical expenses.
 He is liable to pay a compensation for the contingency suffered by the employee.
-A workmen’s compensation policy covers this liability faced by the employer and pays the compensation to the unfortunately injured employee or the deceased’s workman’s heir.
+A workmen compensation policy covers this liability faced by the employer and pays the compensation to the unfortunately injured employee or the deceased’s workman’s heir.

-A workmen’s compensation policy covers the following instances of claims –
+A workmen’s compensation policy covers the following instances –

 - Accidental death

 - Permanent partial disablement